NootThePenguin/Cryb-Instructions/windows/05-portal.md

 ![img33](https://i.imgur.com/oKIhRwQ.png)

 Grats you got it working!
-Currently there is no sound but there will be a fix for that very soon!
+Currently there is sound with minor distortion (at times) but will soon get fixed!

 _More coming soon._ Feel free to ask in the [Cryb Discord server](https://discord.gg/ShTATH4) meanwhile!